Golan: Persian period

 During the Persian period (c.
-539–332 BCE) the Golan region, together with the Bashan, formed the satrapy of Karnaim.
+539–332 BCE), the Golan region, together with the Bashan, formed the satrapy of Karnaim.

-Hellenistic and Early Roman periods
+Hellenistic period

+During much of the Hellenistic period, the region was part of the Seleucid Empire.
 Now named Gaulanitis, the area formed a district all by itself during the early Hellenistic period.
 Once the Seleucid Empire started its gradual collapse, the Golan became a target for Iturean and other Arab tribes.
 At the same time it was enveloped by the regional wars fought by Hasmonean ruler Alexander Jannaeus (r.
-103-76 BCE) against the Nabatean kings Obodas I and Aretas III between ca. 93–80 BCE, leading to the conquest of the Golan by Jannaeus.
+103-76 BCE) against the Nabatean kings Obodas I and Aretas III between c.
+93–80 BCE, leading to the conquest of the Golan by Jannaeus.

+Early Roman period

-In 63 BCE the entire former Seleucid realm was conquered by Roman general Pompey, and the Golan is settled by the Itureans.
-In 23 BCE the Jewish king Herod the Great, a client ruler loyal to Rome, receives the rule over the wider Hauran region.
-He leaves it to his heirs, who hold it until the death of Agrippa II at the end of the first century CE.
+In 63 BCE, the entire former Seleucid realm was conquered by Roman general Pompey, and the Golan was settled by the Itureans.
+In 23 BCE, the Jewish king Herod the Great, a client ruler loyal to Rome, was granted the rule over the wider Hauran region.
+He left it to his heirs, who held it until the death of Agrippa II at the end of the first century CE.